Classic Chicken Noodle Soup

 Instructions

-6. Shred the chicken.
+5. Shred the chicken.
 Use tongs to transfer the chicken to a cutting board.
 Shred it into bite-sized pieces using two forks.
-Taste and adjust seasoning with salt and pepper.
-Cook the noodles.
+Return the shredded chicken to the pot.

 Variations